Abdallah-Refay/gke-terraform/network/README.md

 ## Summary
-this module creates the network setup for the gke cluster and the management vm.
+this module creates the network setup for the private gke cluster and the management vm.

 ## Requirements